 Visit Barton Springs Pool

-Charging begins Saturday, March 9, 2024.
+Barton Springs Pool is free of charge until spring 2026.
 To see fee schedule or purchase a season pass, please visit Pool Fees & Rentals | AustinTexas.gov

-Barton Springs Pool Updates
+Barton Springs Pool Updates:

 Over the years, Barton Springs Pool has drawn people from all walks of life, from legislators who have concocted state laws there to free-spirited, topless sunbathers who turned heads in the 1970s.
 Robert Redford learned to swim at the pool when he was five years old while visiting family in Austin.
 Today, Barton Springs still attracts a diverse crowd of people and has seen record setting numbers of visitors nearing 800,000 in recent years.